cameronkinsella/manga-translator/README.md

 ## Prerequisites

-The following APIs are required:
+**Mandatory:**

-- Google Cloud Vision API
+- Google Cloud Vision API service account key

-At least one of the following APIs are required:
+**At least one of the following are required:**

-- Google Cloud Translation API
+- Google Cloud Translation API key
-- DeepL API (Free or Pro)
+- DeepL API key (Free or Pro)

 ---